Intellon/File-Compare/README.md

 ### Result:

-- The entry for Clara from Hamburg will be recognized as matching and displayed.
+- The entry for Clara from Hamburg, Eva from Frankfurt and Hans from Leipzig will be recognized as matching and displayed.

 ## Error Handling